sc2iq/sc2info/README.md

 ### Question Generator

 This generates questions for sc2iq, which can be submitted to the database.
+The questions are in various output formats .json for sc2iq service, and QnA KnowledgeBase, .lu LUDown format for LUIS.ai

 ### Type Graph QL Test